BV Centauri

 BV Centauri is a cataclysmic variable binary star in the constellation Centaurus.
 It is a dwarf nova, and undergoes rapid increases in brightness that are recurrent with a mean period of 150 days.
 This period seems to have increased in the last few decades.
 During quiescence, its visual apparent magnitude is about 13, with variations of a few tenths of magnitude over an orbit due to differences in the star's visible surface area (ellipsoidal variability), brightening to a maximum magnitude of 10.7 during outbursts.
 From its luminosity, it is estimated that the system is about 500 pc away from Earth.
 A Gaia parallax of 2.81 mas has been measured, corresponding to about 360 pc.
+William Francis Herschel Waterfield discovered that the star is a variable star, in 1929.